catptype/ANPR-Showcase/README.md

 ### **Processing Breakdown Visualization**

-This screenshot showcases the detailed breakdown of the system's processing workflow.
-It highlights how each vehicle and license plate is detected, recognized, and processed step by step.
+This screenshot presents a detailed breakdown of the system's processing workflow.
+It illustrates how each vehicle and license plate is detected, recognized, and processed step by step.

 ![Processing Breakdown](documents/images/Breakdown.png)